northeastern-datalab/alite/README.md

 ## Reproducibility

 1. Download benchmarks and embeddings from [this link](https://drive.google.com/drive/folders/1yUgL8TjQievzp8zvmHLpa_ClNzc5mTmD?usp=sharing) and upload them to the [codes](codes/) folder.
 For convenience, you can run the following commands on your terminal which is based on [gdown package](https://pypi.org/project/gdown/).
-As the command takes you to [codes](codes/) folder before downloading the files, make sure that you are in home of the repo.
+As the first command takes you to [codes](codes/) folder before downloading the files, make sure that you are in home of the repo.
 ```
 cd codes && gdown --folder https://drive.google.com/drive/folders/1yUgL8TjQievzp8zvmHLpa_ClNzc5mTmD
 ```